Axleonex/BoneForge_ALTERNATIVE_CATS_for_5.0_Blender/README.md

 - CATS cleanup, material atlas, and UV packing tools intended to reduce material and texture friction before export.

 BoneForge does not upload avatars directly to VRChat.
 The final Unity/VRChat upload still belongs in the VRChat Creator Companion and SDK workflow.

-## What Is Not Included Here

-This repository is not the B4Artists-exclusive BoneForge package.
-The open Blender build should not include:

-- B4Artists host lockout or BFA marker files.
-- Production control-rig construction.
-- Smart landmark/joint detection suite.
-- Animator control layer.
-- Control Picker / rig UI.
-- Advanced B4Artists-only retargeting source maps.
-- Profile-driven B4Artists production export suite.

-Those features belong only in the separate B4Artists-exclusive repository.

 ## Credits And Lineage